wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-foundation.md

 ---
 title: "The Foundation"
-description: "Wheel of Heaven is a knowledge base exploring the working hypothesis that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+description: "Explore a thought-provoking narrative that reveals the origins of life on Earth and our cosmic connections.
+Delve into the concepts of cosmic pluralism, ancestral wisdom, celestial beings, and interstellar procreation, as we contemplate the potential future of humanity as a space-faring civilization."
-excerpt: "Wheel of Heaven is a knowledge base exploring the working hypothesis that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+excerpt: "Explore a thought-provoking narrative that reveals the origins of life on Earth and our cosmic connections.
+Delve into the concepts of cosmic pluralism, ancestral wisdom, celestial beings, and interstellar procreation, as we contemplate the potential future of humanity as a space-faring civilization."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false